razluta/UnityTextureRgbPacker/README.md

                 texture,
                 path,
                 format)
-# texture = the texture object you want to save
+# texture = a Texture2D asset representing the object you want to save
 # path = a string representing the absolute path of the texture
-# format = one of the accepted UnityextureRgbPacker.TextureUtilities.TextureUtilietiesFormats
+# format = one of the accepted UnityextureRgbPacker.TextureUtilities.TextureUtilietiesFormats texture formats
 ```
 *  *  *  *  *